dennijs/subViewer/README.md

 # subViewer
-This is simple plugin allows you to display the amount of your youtube channel subscriptions in Discord.
+This simple plugin allows you to display the amount of your youtube channel subscriptions in Discord.

 ## Instalation: